Vonage/vonage-java-sdk/README.md

 ## Installation

-To use the server sdk you'll need to have [created a Vonage account][signup].
+To use the Java Server SDK you'll need to have [created a Vonage account][signup].

 ### Gradle

-To install the Java server sdk using Gradle, add the following to `build.gradle`:
+To install the Java Server SDK using Gradle, add the following to `build.gradle`:

 ```groovy
 repositories {